mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 ### Notable mention (sync only)

-- [**Syncthing**](https://syncthing.net) is an entirely different beast: open‑source, peer‑to‑peer file synchronization without any central server.
+- [**Syncthing**](https://syncthing.net) is an entirely different beast: open‑source, peer‑to‑peer file synchronisation without any central server.

-  It is perfect for keeping your own devices in sync without trusting a third‑party host, but by design it does not solve the “I need a hosted collaboration space” problem.
+  It is perfect for keeping your own devices in sync without trusting a third‑party host, but by design it does not solve the "I need a hosted collaboration space" problem.
 I have tried it out and it works very well for what it does.

-  In that case you would need to install your own NAS and run Syncthing on it, which is not for everyone, but for tech-savvy users could be a great way to keep full control of your data.
+If you want always-on syncing, you would need to install your own NAS and run Syncthing on it, which is not for everyone—but for tech-savvy users it could be a great way to keep full control of your data.

 ## Knowledge management and writing